At Home with Harvard: Pride Month

 It’s now widely accepted that the idea of gender is not innate, but socially constituted.
 Could the same be true, at least in part, of sex?
 “The Science of Sex,” a recent Harvard Magazine cover story about historian of science and philosopher Sarah Richardson, covers more than you ever thought could be known about biological sex.
 “How did the X and Y chromosomes come to be seen as the essence of biological sex?” asks writer Bennett McIntosh.
 “What does that history mean for the researchers who study them—and everyone who carries them in their cells?
 How can medical research account for the distinct but entangled influences of sex and gender?
 For Richardson, these questions cannot be answered without interrogating the assumptions embedded in the very words used to ask them.”

 “Fifty years ago, every state criminalized homosexual sex, and even the American Civil Liberties Union did not object,” writes Harvard Law School professor Michael Klarman in “How Same-Sex Marriage Came to Be,” our 2013 feature on marriage equality.
 “Last November,” he wrote then, “for the first time, a majority of voters in a state—in fact, in three states—approved same-sex marriage.”
 And today—well, we know the rest.
-From the U.S. Supreme Court’s 2015 decision that made marriage equality the law of the land, to its ruling earlier this week that federal civil rights law protects gay and transgender people from employment discrimination, LGBT rights have become mainstream with surprising and inspiring speed.
+From the U.S. Supreme Court’s 2015 decision that made marriage equality the law of the land, to its ruling earlier this week that federal civil-rights law protects gay and transgender people from employment discrimination, LGBTQ rights have become mainstream with surprising and inspiring speed.
 Klarman covers the history of activism, litigation, and legislation that brought us there.

 Courtesy of Robert Reid-Pharr